gzagatti/phdteachphd-sciml/README.md

 For a detailed description of the course read the [outline](./docs/outline.pdf).

 The slides are available in an interactive format as an [IJulia notebook](./docs/presentation.ipynb).
-The slides are also available in [html](./docs/presentation.slides.html) and in [pdf](./docs/presentation.pdf).
+The slides are also available in [html](./docs/presentation.slides.html).

-To follow the course, make sure to install the latest stable version [`Julia`](https://julialang.org/downloads/).
+To follow the course, make sure to install the latest stable version of [`Julia`](https://julialang.org/downloads/).

 Then, clone this repository: